 (Dr. Brad Crowell is Chair of the Department of Philosophy and Religion at Drake University.
-He has written several articles for this site, including a previous profile of Edith Roller’s college years.
+He has written several articles for the jonestown report, including a previous profile of Edith Roller’s college years.
 His complete collection of articles is here.
 He may be reached at email@example.com.)

 Edith Roller’s diaries entered the Jonestown corpus over twenty years after the tragedy in 1978.
 As a result, the details of her life were not of interest to the early researchers and writers about Peoples Temple and Jonestown who captured the fears and fascination of the American public.
 Only a handful of more recent books about Jonestown mention Edith, and they are limited largely to the story she presents in the diaries of her day-to-day activities as a member of the group in San Francisco and then at the Jonestown compound in Guyana.
 Except for a few details about her life before Peoples Temple – like her public resignation from her position at San Francisco State University accusing the school’s administration of fascism – little is known about her life prior to joining Peoples Temple.
 Julia Scheeres is the only recent writer to attempt to go beyond Edith’s persona in Peoples Temple documents.
 Using a family history, Scheeres notes that her birth in a coal town resulted in her understanding the struggle of “miners, including her father, to obtain living wages and safe labor conditions” (Julia Scheeres, A Thousand Lives: The Untold Story of Hope, Deception, and Survival at Jonestown, 2011, p.
 30; cf. Jeff Guinn, The Road to Jonestown: Jim Jones and Peoples Temple, 2017).